cs573-21s/01-ghd3/README.md

 (Note: I did merge two screenshots together in order to display all of the mouse movements in one image).

-Technical and Design Achievements:
+Technical and Design Achievements
 ---

 1. Creating different elements in d3 (Circle, rectangle, line, text).
 2. Making the graph interactive by generating graphs ontouchstart.

-Sources:
+Sources
 ---

 1) https://bl.ocks.org/mbostock/1062544